 Every year, the City of Los Angeles receives over $100 million from four federal grants to benefit lower-income residents by improving communities with affordable housing, parks, street lighting, services for the homeless, and many other activities.
-To receive these grants, the Los Angeles Housing + Community Investment Department (HCIDLA) prepares a Consolidated Plan to outline the City’s goals over a five-year span as well as a yearly Annual Action Plan (both are called the Con Plan) that details how the City intends to use the grants for the coming year to help it meet its five-year goals.
+To receive these grants, the Los Angeles Housing + Community Investment Department (HCIDLA) prepares a Consolidated Plan to outline the City’s goals over a five-year span as well as an Annual Action Plan (both are called the Con Plan) that details how the City intends to use the grants for the coming year to meet its goals.

 Community input is an integral part of forming these plans.
 While there are federally-imposed limits on what the Con Plan can and cannot fund, all feedback is accepted and useful.
 Community needs that cannot be addressed by the Con Plan are compiled and sent on to relevant agencies and Council Offices.

-You can continue to submit your feedback to firstname.lastname@example.org and it will be included in the report sent to the City Council and with the Con Plan sent to the US Department of Housing and Urban Development.
+You can send your feedback to email@example.com and it will be included in the report sent to the City Council and with the Con Plan sent to the U.S. Department of Housing and Urban Development.